Here’s How to Protect Yourself from Romance Scams

 - We restrict or ban users who don’t follow Bumble’s Community Guidelines.
 Violations of these guidelines include using Bumble for solicitation, using someone else’s photos, pretending to be someone who you’re not, and engaging in illegal activity.
 Absolutely no predatory behavior is allowed on Bumble.

 - There is a Block and Report button on every profile, so you can easily report a potentially fake account to us.
+(More information on what happens after you report someone on Bumble here.)
 Our robust reporting system allows you to be specific about your reasons for reporting someone—options include “feels like spam,” “has asked me for money,” and “fake profile”—to ensure that our moderators can take action as quickly as possible.

 - We use proactive processes and tools to detect fraudulent or scammer profiles that may ask members of our community for money.
 These users may be automatically blocked, or asked to verify their identity before continuing to use the app.